-Whether you’re attending the first or second Qualifying Day, you must be prepared to be available for the final day and the Scholarship Top 6 Shoot Out.
-Should you be selected as one of the top 6 drivers, on the final day you’ll be given further assessments, with the end result being the scholarship winner being chosen.
+Whether you’re attending the first or second Qualifying Day, you must be prepared to be available for the Scholarship Top 12 finals day (15th February).
+Should you be selected as one of the top 12 drivers, on the final day you’ll be given further assessments where a final top 6 will be selected for the afternoon Shoot Out, with the end result being the 2025 scholarship winner being chosen.

 At the scholarship event you’ll also meet a selection of professional race teams who will be playing a part in running the programme and who run Mk7 Fiesta race cars in the Fiesta Junior Championship, so even if you don’t end up winning you’ll have opportunities to discuss your future racing options.